BoningtonChen/Bonity/README.md

 >   - Permute 3 (Transcoding)

 ## Introduction
-- A very first front-end project build by Bonington Chen
+- A very first front-end project built by Bonington Chen
 - Idea partly from a front-end course series "Code With Mosh"

 ### Webpage